 100%.
 It takes two to tango.

-The reality is that the health of mens’ semen and sperm affects a couple’s ability to conceive just as much as the health of women and the quality of their eggs.
-In fact, semen and sperm health impacts the health of the embryo, and even the health of the pregnancy on the whole.
+The reality is that the health of men’s semen and sperm affects a couple’s ability to conceive just as much as the health of women and the quality of their eggs.
+Semen and sperm health impact the health of the embryo and even the health of the pregnancy on the whole.

 That’s right!
 Many pregnancy complications, including pregnancy loss, are influenced by the health of semen and sperm.